jezzsantos/saastack/docs/decisions/0045-modularization.md

 Thus, DDD aggregates (as containers of use cases) will be expected to change and evolve over time, with deeper understanding of the entire system.

-Therefore making this choice early does not preclude changing it later when the conditions of the business change to warrant choosing another vertical slice definition.
+Therefore, making this choice early does not preclude changing it later when the conditions of the business change to warrant choosing another vertical slice definition.